Reading Time: 6 minutes 15 seconds

 Many coaches offer online services, either in addition to in-person coaching or as the focus of their business.
 There are some benefits to working online, including low operating costs and a bigger reach.
 But pricing can be a little complicated as your market expands.

 Working as an online coach, it's a good idea to focus your target market since location is not a limitation.
-For instance, maybe you will target new moms or clients looking to lose weight.
+For instance, maybe you will target new moms trying to stay fit amidst their new lifestyle change or clients looking to lose weight and learn healthy eating habits.
 When you have a niche, pricing will be easier because you will be able to better determine what that ideal client is willing to pay.
 In general, fees for online coaching are less than for in-person services, as in the same with online personal training vs in-person.